jssteinberg/hackline.vim/README.md

 ## Why another statusline plugin?

 hackline.vim is hacked to be the lightest statusline plugin for experienced Vimmers, with no config needed for a full experience.
-This especially includes no need to have a patched font.
+There's no patched font or icons dependency.

 ## Options